golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 ### Net API

-An access point to the Golem Network.
+An access point to the Yagna Network.
 Abstracts away concepts like network addresses, transport and discovery.
 Nodes are reachable _only_ by their network identifier.
 The underlying implementation is primarily responsible for establishing communication channels between peers.

 ### Channel

 A [PubSub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) pattern implemented as a network overlay.
-Channels will be executed as multiplexed logical channels within the Golem protocol.
+Channels will be executed as multiplexed logical channels within the Yagna protocol.
 The protocol will enable multiple different callers per registered method.

 **The multiple-caller aspect is out of scope of the PoC** and will only support a single caller.

-Channels are mapped to service names and created via registering a service within the Golem Service Bus API module.
+Channels are mapped to service names and created via registering a service within the Yagna Service Bus API module.

 Each node is responsible for authorizing calls coming from the network.
-Typically, a requestor manages this kind of service authorization, i.e. by remotely populating whitelists on providers' Golem daemons.
+Typically, a requestor manages this kind of service authorization, i.e. by remotely populating whitelists on providers' Yagna daemons.

 ### Service

-Any entity that benefits from exposing its interface on the Golem Network.
-Usually an external processes or a (built-in) Golem daemon module.
+Any entity that benefits from exposing its interface on the Yagna Network.
+Usually an external processes or a (built-in) Yagna daemon module.

 Foreseen service types:

-- an API implementation provider, e.g. a third-party Market API implementation external to the Golem daemon
+- an API implementation provider, e.g. a third-party Market API implementation external to the Yagna daemon
 - an ExeUnit instance, awaiting and responding to requestor's remote calls
-- an application endpoint exposed on the Golem Network, providing functionality beyond the scope of daemon and SDK-provided capabilities; e.g. an FTP service
+- an application endpoint exposed on the Yagna Network, providing functionality beyond the scope of daemon and SDK-provided capabilities; e.g. an FTP service

 ### Service address